-- uPVC is maintenance free and not prone to rust or corrosion.
+- uPVC is maintenance-free and not prone to rust or corrosion.

-Cons of uPVC Doors:
+Cons of UPVC Doors:

 - uPVC is possibly the weakest of the three and mandates the need for a sturdier and thicker frame.
 Additionally, the frames may potentially degrade over many years.

 Extremely popular, Aluminium is the ideal material for doors and isn’t just restricted to commercial usage.
 Thanks to its sleek design and contemporary look, more and more homeowners are choosing Aluminium to give their homes an overhaul.
-Moreover, they are designed to stand the tests of time and are also available in a wide array of colors and sizes.
+Moreover, they are designed to stand the tests of time and are also available in a wide array of colours and sizes.

 Related: Comparison of Door Materials